 Each family was responsible for carrying their materials from the main road to their homes, often in feed sacks on their backs, supported with a head strap.
-Additionally the families hired their own masons (often neighbors and project beneficiaries themselves) to build the floors.
+Additionally, the families hired their own masons (often neighbors and project beneficiaries themselves) to build the floors.

 Project funds were used exclusively to purchase cement, gravel, sand, and paint for the floors.
-The project was inaugurated May 24, 2011 with a thanksgiving mass in the community church where the community expressed their gratitude for the project.
+The project was inaugurated on May 24, 2011 with a thanksgiving mass in the community church where the community expressed their gratitude for the project.

-In the workshops the health promoters stressed to project beneficiaries that a floor alone will not do much to improve family health if the families do not eat well, bathe regularly, drink safe water, or wash their hands often.
+In the workshops, the health promoters stressed to project beneficiaries that a floor alone will not do much to improve family health if the families do not eat well, bathe regularly, drink safe water, or wash their hands often.
 The floors are built, and that is definitely a change.
 But I also hope that the participants, by putting everything they have learned in practice, will have healthier, more productive lives that enable them to leave the cycle of poverty.